42xel/BAPL2/README.md

 `(@ = 5) = 3`
 means `@=5 @=3`

-One sizeable issue with enticing users to exotic syntax, other than proucing unleggible code, is that the order in which left hand side and right hand side and their side effect are evaluated is unspecified.
+One sizeable issue with enticing users to exotic syntax, other than producing unleggible code, is that the order in which left hand side and right hand side and their side effect are evaluated is unspecified.
-It is a question no matter what, but becomes more visible as fiddling is encouraged.
+Specifying it is a question no matter what, but it becomes more visible as fiddling is encouraged.
-For now, the order of evaluation has always been taken for convenience, and does not follow any logic or consistency.
+For now, the order of evaluation has always been taken for convenience of implementation, and does not follow any logic or consistency.

 ### imply operator